g-wilson/wrender/README.md

 // Where `path` is a string defining the first part of the mount point, ending in /:origin
 // Where `handler` is a synchronous function, with the arguments (image, params)
 //   `image` is the Sharp instance, for you to instruct the transformation
-//   `params` is the req.params, which contain the variables in the route that you set with `path`
+//   `params` is the req.params, which contain the variables in the route that you set with `path`, plus...
+//   `params.query` is req.query
+//   `params.path` is req.path
+//   `params.originalUrl` is req.originalUrl
 ```

 ### Recipe examples